Witiko/doctoral-thesis/main.md

    a working group, which was tasked with designing a roadmap towards the GDML.

-   In 2016, the working group has co-organized a workshop titled [*Semantic Representation of Mathematical Knowledge*][52] held at the Fields Institute in Toronto, Canada, aimed at developing a language for representing the semantic math in the GDML.
+   In 2016, the working group has co-organized a [*Semantic Representation of Mathematical Knowledge*][52] workshop held at the Fields Institute in Toronto, Canada, aimed at developing a language for representing the semantic math in the GDML.

    In 2018, the working group has organized a panel on GDML at the ICM.